devteds/noteflo-vscode-extension/README.md

 ## 🎯 Overview

-NoteFlo is a comprehensive VS Code extension designed for consultants, freelancers, and professionals who need to seamlessly manage their workflow within their development environment.
+NoteFlo is a VS Code extension designed for developers, tech consultants, freelancers, and tech professionals who need to seamlessly manage their workflow within their development environment.
 It combines time tracking, note-taking, todo management, and professional invoicing into a unified, efficient system.

 Perfect for developers, consultants, and freelancers who want to: